ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 ---
-title: 'blockchain in energy - part one - what is blockchain'
+title: blockchain in energy - part one - what is blockchain
 date: 2017-06-26
 categories:
   - Energy